 Shortcut: download the Geant4 virtual machine files here.

-VMware has developed a software allowing to run on a unique machine (desktop, laptop) two operating systems simultaneously.
-For example, it allows you to run a “virtual” Linux machine under a classical Windows PC or under a Mac.
-Since 2004, the Centre d’Etudes Nucléaires de Bordeaux-Gradignan, a CNRS/IN2P3 - Bordeaux 1 University laboratory, is happy to provide free of charge and licensing to Geant4 users a Geant4 virtual machine, that is a set of files for VMware Player (for Windows or Linux PCs) or for VMware Fusion (for Mac), containing the latest version of Geant4 with Scientific Linux as well as several utility packages (visualisation, analysis, development, ...) already installed in a fully operational environment for your system (CD-ROM, display, cable & wireless network,... no system installation required at all).
-Once fully decompressed, these files can be read directly by your VMware software : launch VMware Player (or VMware Fusion) on your Windows or Linux PC (or Mac respectively), open the decompressed files and you will emulate a real Scientific Linux machine with the latest supported version of Geant4 already installed including several useful tools !
+Since 2004, the Centre d’Etudes Nucléaires de Bordeaux-Gradignan, a CNRS/IN2P3 - Bordeaux 1 University laboratory, is happy to provide free of charge and licensing to Geant4 users a Geant4 virtual machine, that is a set of files that can be used with a virtualization software (tested so far on VMware for Windows or or Mac, and on VirtualBox), containing the latest version of Geant4 with Scientific Linux as well as several utility packages (visualisation, analysis, development, ...) already installed in a fully operational environment for your system (CD-ROM, display, cable & wireless network,... no system installation required at all).
+Once fully decompressed, these files can be read directly by your virtualization software : launch the virtualization software, open the decompressed files and you will emulate a real Scientific Linux machine with the latest supported version of Geant4 already installed including several useful tools !

-New releases of the Geant4 software suite for VMware/VirtualBox are announced regularly on Twitter.
+New releases of the Geant4 virtual machine are announced regularly on Twitter.
 Follow us with Twitter on Geant4VM.

 System minimum requirements

-- Windows or Linux users : desktop or laptop PC running Windows or Linux with the VMware Player software installed (free software)
+- Windows or Linux users : desktop or laptop PC running Windows or Linux with a virtualization software installed

-- Mac users : desktop or laptop Mac running Mac OS with the WMware Fusion software installed (limited free trial)
+- Mac users : desktop or laptop Mac running Mac OS with a virtualization software installed

 - at least 1 Go of RAM for the PC or Mac